Nursing Home Negligence

 Nursing homes can be held financially liable for the abuse and neglect of patients held in their care.
-Licensed by the state of Virginia, nursing homes and assisted living centers are required to adhere to certain procedures and standards in order to stay in operation.
+Licensed by the state of Virginia, nursing homes and assisted living centers are required to adhere to certain procedures and standards in order to stay in operation and not be found liable of nursing home negligence.
 As a result, certain records, staffing levels, conditions of cleanliness, and medical services must be maintained.

 When investigating nursing abuse cases, Cravens & Noll works with private investigators and medical professionals in reviewing nursing home records, staffing reports, patient charts, video camera footage, if available, and eyewitness testimony.

 If you suspect a family member has been neglected or abused while in the care of a nursing home facility, contact Cravens & Noll today to schedule a free consultation.
 Our Richmond nursing home abuse lawyers will be happy to discuss your elder law case and legal options.

 Warning Signs of Neglect or Elder Abuse — When to Call an Attorney